tehw0lf/n8n-nodes-unix-socket-bridge/README.md

 - **`net` module**: Required for Unix domain socket communication
 - **`setTimeout`/`clearTimeout`**: Used for connection timeout handling

 This occurs because the node requires system-level APIs for socket communication.
 The functionality is stable and the code is open source for review.
-Many legitimate n8n nodes require similar system-level APIs and face the same verification status.

 **What this means for users:**
 - ✅ The node works normally in all n8n versions